Wizard77-exe/shinigami-scroll/README.md

 # 🚀 Future Plans

-- API integration to search for anime online
+- API integration to search for anime online and watch online through a built-in player
 - Theme Customization
+- Add a built-in video player
 - I don't know what else 😅

 ---